 7. Fight Your Fears … And Keep Fighting.

 If at first you don’t succeed, try, try, try again!
 We’re talking about a fear that’s real to you, something that’s been with you for years, possibly a lifetime so you’re not going to beat it in 5 minutes but, with tenacity and determination you WILL.
 You’ve analysed the fear, taken control of the fear, made the plans to beat the fear, put a contingency plan in place to give you the confidence if it goes wrong, decided you’re going to do it, so now it’s time … go for it, then go for it again and again and again until the war is won.

 Take it step by step and bit by bit.
 Don’t look back and don’t look forward – forget what happened yesterday and don’t think about tomorrow just follow the plans for today,

 Just as you would in everything else you do in life, enjoy success.
 Share it with those nearest and dearest, praise yourself, celebrate and reward yourself and, most of all, enjoy being able to beat your fears.

 10. Live Life To The Full … Fear Free.

 Enjoy a fear free life and remember my favorite quote:

 “You gain strength, courage, and confidence by every experience in which you really stop to look fear in the face.
 You must do the thing which you think you cannot do.” – Eleanor Roosevelt

-If you find this article useful then please share it to help others.
+If you find this article on living a fear free life useful then please share it to help others.